 - Landsat 8 Operational Land Imager (OLI) from Earthdata Search

 - Landsat 7 Enhanced Thematic Mapper Plus (ETM+) from Earthdata Search

-The Land Processes Distributed Active Archive Center (LP DAAC) also provides a tool called the Application for Extracting and Exploring Analysis Ready Samples (AppEEARS).
+NASA's Land Processes Distributed Active Archive Center (LP DAAC) also provides a tool called the Application for Extracting and Exploring Analysis Ready Samples (AppEEARS).
 AppEEARS offers a simple and efficient way to access, transform, and visualize geospatial data from a variety of federal data archives.
 MODIS and VIIRS surface reflectance data are available in AppEEARS, as well as the USGS Landsat Analysis Ready Data (ARD) surface reflectance product.
 Other products useful for agriculture and water applications available in AppEEARS include Daymet daily weather parameters, Soil Moisture Active Passive (SMAP) soil moisture products, and MODIS snow cover products.

-The Oak Ridge National Laboratory DAAC (ORNL DAAC) also provides tools for on-demand subsetting MODIS and VIIRS land data.
+NASA's Oak Ridge National Laboratory DAAC (ORNL DAAC) also provides tools for on-demand subsetting MODIS and VIIRS land data.
 In particular, the Subsets API allows users to retrieve custom subsets of MODIS and VIIRS data products.

 Near real-time data can be accessed via Worldview:

 MODIS True Color in Worldview